nk1044/task-manager-ai-agent/README.md

-# Cognocore
+# task manager ai agent

 ## Overview

-Cognocore is an AI-powered notes application designed to help users efficiently organize, retrieve, and manage their notes.
+This is an AI-powered notes application designed to help users efficiently organize, retrieve, and manage their notes.
 The AI agent provides intelligent suggestions, making note-taking more seamless and effective.

 **Note: The project may take up to 50 seconds to load data as the backend is deployed on Render, which has limitations.
 Additionally, the Gemini API has a rate limit, so avoid making frequent requests.**

 ### Live Demo
-Access the application here: [Cognocore](https://cognocore-beta.vercel.app/)
+Access the application here: [website](https://cognocore-beta.vercel.app/)

 <img width="1204" alt="Screenshot 2025-03-21 at 1 10 56 AM" src="https://github.com/user-attachments/assets/d88ee168-9a58-471f-89b1-d9c8d775ac28" />